omar-018/Course_Projects/README.md

 # Course_Projects

-This repository, named "course_projects," showcases some of the many projects completed during my university coursework.
+This repository, showcases some of the many projects completed during my university coursework.
 Below are brief descriptions of some of the featured projects:

 ## Kepler Exoplanet Search Results